Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Materials and methods

-The treatment planning CT scans, acquired with a Philips Big Bore CT, of $54$ patients who has undergone nasopharyngeal carcinoma (NPC) radiotherapy were collected from our collaborative hospital\footnote{Union Hospital, Tongji Medical College, Huazhong University of Science and Technology}.
-Our method for pre-selecting ELs depends on the open-source software matRad (Department of Medical Physics in Radiation Oncology, German Cancer Research Center-DKFZ) \cite{wieser2017development} which uses the CTs to generate the initial complete range of ELs that longitudinally encompassed the entire treatment target at all gantry angles.
+The treatment planning CT scans, acquired with a Philips Big Bore CT, of $35$ patients who has undergone NPC radiotherapy were collected from our collaborative hospital\footnote{Union Hospital, Tongji Medical College, Huazhong University of Science and Technology}.
+Our method for pre-selecting EL depends on the open-source software matRad \footnote{developed by Department of Medical Physics in Radiation Oncology, German Cancer Research Center-DKFZ} \cite{wieser2017development} which uses the CTs to generate the initial complete range of EL that longitudinally encompassed the entire treatment target at all gantry angles.

-The inclusion of diverse information—such as beamlet, WET and geometric-related features~\cite{ma2024machine}—may complicate the input structure of deep learning model and lead researchers to ambiguity.
+The inclusion of diverse information—such as beamlet, WET and geometric-related features~\cite{ma2024machine}—may complicate the input structure of deep learning model.
 This study presents a novel data restructuring approach, termed spot-count representation, which constructs a data format specifically tailored to facilitate the application of deep learning models in EL pre-selection.
-The spot-count representation is founded on the assumption that the number of ELs, denoted by $E$, and the number of gantry angles, denoted by $G$, are finite.
-Accordingly, we construct a matrix $M \in \mathbb{R}^{G \times E}$, where rows correspond to sorted gantry angles and columns to sorted ELs, to record the number of proton spots intersecting a given anatomical structure.
-In this context, each element of $M$ represents the count of spots that intersect a specific structure $S$, organized by gantry angle and EL.
+The spot-count representation is founded on the assumption that the number of EL, denoted by $E$, and the number of gantry angles, denoted by $G$, are finite.
+Accordingly, we construct a matrix $M \in \mathbb{R}^{G \times E}$, where rows correspond to sorted gantry angles and columns to sorted EL, to record the number of proton spots intersecting a given anatomical structure.
+In this context, each element of $M$ represents spots count that intersect a specific structure $S$, organized by gantry angle and EL.
 For example, the number of spots intersecting CTV can be integrated into $M_{CTV}$.

-Building on the concept of $M$, the number of spots intersecting one anatomical structure ($S_1$) but not another ($S_2$) can be represented by the element-wise subtraction $M_{S_1} - M_{S_2}$, resulting in a new matrix denoted as $M_{S_1-S_2}$.
+Building on the concept of matrix $M$, the number of spots intersecting one anatomical structure ($S_1$) but not another ($S_2$) can be represented by the element-wise subtraction $M_{S_1} - M_{S_2}$, resulting in a new matrix denoted as $M_{S_1-S_2}$.
 For instance, the number of spots that pass through the CTV while avoiding the brainstem is captured by the matrix $M_{CTV-Brainstem}$ ($M_{CTV-BRS}$).
 Since $M$ systematically records the number of spot intersections with anatomical structures, this data restructuring method is referred to as the spot-count representation.